 I’ll just say it: I absolutely love 1960s fashion.
 “But why?“, you might ask.
 “They gave us go-go boots and paper dresses!” you might cry.
 “They are responsible for tie-dyed everything!” you might wail.
 Or you might not.
 I don’t know.
 You might be pretty chill about the whole thing.

 The reason, though, is that the ’60s (despite some strange style choices) made a huge impact on the fashion world.
 The decade marked a time of great social change and the styles reflect what was happening in the world.

-Below, I'll share an overview of fashion during the 1960s and show you how to get a '60s look in a modern way.
+Below, I’ll share an overview of 60s fashion and show you how to get a ’60s look in a modern way.
 Read on to check it out!

 The 1960s marked a shift of power in the fashion industry.
 Rather than fashion designers being the only ones dictating trends, suddenly younger people had a huge amount of influence over what was or wasn’t in style.
 This lead to the creation of styles tailored specifically for young people.
 Designers started attuning looks to younger generations, giving them a fashion scene all their own.
 Combined with this was the shift that made London rather than Paris the center of the fashion world.
 (For more detail on this, see our post on the History of the Miniskirt.)

 Moving away from the prim, polished pastels of the ’50s, men and women added more bold color to their wardrobes, women began wearing pants regularly, and all styles became increasingly diverse.
 Jackie Kennedy was a fashion icon of the early ’60s, followed by Audrey Hepburn and Twiggy later in the decade.
 In the mid ’60s, mods and rockers set fashion trends in London that would soon spread across the world, and designer Mary Quant raised skirts to new heights.